balladaniel/leaflet-dataclassification/README.md

 - `classRounding <integer>`: class boundary value rounding.
 When positive numbers are used for this option, class boundary values are rounded to x decimals, zero will round to whole numbers, while negative numbers will round values to the nearest 10, 100, 1000, etc. Example: with a setting of "1", a value of 254777.253 will get rounded up to 254777.3, with "0" it will be 254777, with "-2" it will become 254800. (default: null - no rounding happens, values are used as-is)
 - `normalizeByField <string>`: attribute field name to normalize values of `field` by.
 Useful for choropleth maps showing population density.
 Case-sensitive!
 - `legendTitle <string>`: legend header (usually a description of visualized data, with a unit of measurement).
 HTML-markdown and styling allowed.
 To hide header, set this as ''. (by default it inherits target attribute field name, on which the classification is based on)
+- `legendFooter <string>`: legend footer, centered, using a smaller italic font by default (customizble in CSS - .legendFooter class).
+HTML-markdown and CSS styling allowed.
+Hidden by default. (default: null)
 - `legendPosition <string>`: ['topleft'|'topright'|'bottomleft'|'bottomright'] legend position, L.control option. (default: 'bottomleft')
 - `legendRowGap <number>`: legend symbology row gap in pixels.
 You can also alter this in the attached CSS file. (default: 3)
 - `legendAscending <boolean>`: if true, value classes in legend will be ascending (low first, high last) (default: false)